James Ramsay, 17th Earl of Dalhousie

 James Hubert Ramsay, 17th Earl of Dalhousie, (born 17 January 1948), styled Lord Ramsay between 1950 and 1999, is a Scottish peer, courtier and landowner.
 He is chief of Clan Ramsay and Deputy Captain General of the King's Body Guard for Scotland.
 In that role, he took part in the Royal Procession at the Coronation of Charles III and Camilla.

 Early life and education

-Dalhousie was born on 17 January 1948, the son of Simon Ramsay, later 16th Earl of Dalhousie, and his wife Margaret Elizabeth Mary Stirling (1914–1997).
-His mother was a sister of Sir David Stirling, founder of the Special Air Service, and therefore (a descendant of Charles II).
-He was educated at Ampleforth College.
+Dalhousie was born on 17 January 1948, the son of Simon Ramsay (1914–1999), later 16th Earl of Dalhousie, and his wife Margaret Elizabeth Mary Stirling (1914–1997).
+His mother was a sister of Sir David Stirling, founder of the Special Air Service, and an illegitimate descendant of Charles II.
+Dalhousie was educated at Ampleforth College.

 In 1968, Dalhousie, then styled Lord Ramsay, trained at the Mons Officer Cadet School and was commissioned as a second lieutenant into the Coldstream Guards.
 In 1971 he transferred from the active list to the Regular Army Reserve of Officers.